 Omnichannel or Unified Commerce: How Do You Decide?

-When you’re evaluating these two models of seamless retail, it’s important to understand how your business wants to interact with your customers.
+When you’re evaluating these two models of seamless retail, a unified commerce vs Omnichannel, it’s important to understand how your business wants to interact with your customers.
 While both omnichannel and unified commerce will offer a streamlined in-store and online experience for customers, the deciding factor for your business might be how you value the customer relationship.
 Omnichannel will ensure that while a customer is with you, they’re experiencing a best-in-class retail interaction.
 Unified commerce takes that one step further, ensuring that the after-transaction parts of the buyer journey are taken care of, creating a meaningful connection with your shoppers.

 Creating a 360-degree view of your customer isn't as hard as it seems and while it will take some change of process for your wireless retail store, it promises increased customer loyalty with a massive potential for boosted, bottom-line revenue.
 Sounds pretty good, hey?